ARTempest/Tetris-/README.md

 # Tetris++ -> Tetris Clone with C++ and OpenGL
 Just a clon of tetris built in C++ with OpenGL to get a better understanding of how graphics work under the hood.
 This is my first real C++ project.
+(The clip does not show the true colors of the pieces, because the video editing software I use made them almost gray and white)

 ![Tetris Gameplay](clips/clip.gif)